Kinokkory/wiwinwlh/tutorial.md

   | e_t        -- type application
 ```

-An example with equivalents of GHC Core in comments:
+Here's an example with equivalents of GHC core in comments.

 ```haskell
 id : ∀ t. t -> t